StevMartos/FastYield/README.md

 # FastYield

-Python package for exoplanet detection and performance estimation using the molecular mapping technique.
-FastYield is an update of [FastCurves](https://github.com/ABidot/FastCurves).
-FastCurves can estimate detection limits related to various instrument parameters (PSF profiles, transmission, detector characteristics, etc.) and planet characteristics (magnitude, temperature, gravity, albedo, etc.).
-FastCurves shows promise as an ETC for predicting IFS performance when using molecular mapping (stellar halo subtraction with spectral high-pass filtering and cross-correlation technique) as a post-processing method for efficient speckle removal.
-FastYield extends FastCurves by applying it to an archival or synthetic planet table to estimate the yield performance that an instrument can achieve.
-For more information, see [Bidot et al. 2024](https://www.aanda.org/articles/aa/pdf/2024/02/aa46185-23.pdf) or Martos et al. (in prep.).
+Python package for exoplanet detection and performance estimation using the molecular mapping technique. **FastYield** is an updated version of [FastCurves](https://github.com/ABidot/FastCurves), designed to extend its capabilities. **FastCurves** estimates detection limits based on various instrument parameters (PSF profiles, transmission, detector characteristics, etc.) and planetary properties (magnitude, temperature, gravity, albedo, etc.).
+It also provides retrieval performance estimates through corner plots.

+FastCurves serves as a promising exposure time calculator (ETC) for predicting the performance of integral field spectrographs (IFS) when molecular mapping is used as a post-processing technique.
+This method, which involves stellar halo subtraction through spectral high-pass filtering and cross-correlation, efficiently removes speckles. **FastYield** builds upon FastCurves by applying it to archival or synthetic planet catalogs, allowing for yield performance estimations for a given instrument.

+For more details, see [Bidot et al. 2024](https://www.aanda.org/articles/aa/pdf/2024/02/aa46185-23.pdf) or Martos et al. (in prep.).

 <picture align="center">
   <source media="(prefers-color-scheme: dark)" srcset="FastYield example.png">